tobitege/du-saga/README.md

 a stored base location or by activating an AP route in the menu.
 This command will do a traversal at least 50m above the destination and not use the travel altitude as the /goto command does.

+- **ALT 1**

+  Toggles the Standard Autopilot.
+Can only be turned on in Standard flight mode.
+When Maneuver mode is active, this hotkey will not engage the autopilot.

+- **ALT+SHIFT+9**

+  Starts the Maneuver Mini-Autopilot sequence (ALTITUDE → TRAVERSING) to the current AP target or selected route/base marker.
+Requires Maneuver mode to be enabled.

 - **ALT 8**